publicinnovation/openorg/chapters/3_social-impact-model.md

 ### 1. An Open Platform for Co-Creation

-Although the term platform generally refers to a type of technology, Public Innovation–the organization–is itself an open platform.
+Although the term platform generally refers to a type of technology, Public Innovation&mdash;the organization&mdash;is itself an open platform.
 While we intend to build a specific technology platform, CivicExchange, to enable engagement, our social impact will be derived from a human capital multiplier effect that is the result of diverse people coming together to co-create change in-person.
 And by open, we mean anyone with the passion to make a positive dent will be able to roll up their sleeves and join.

 ### 2. Collective Impact